-- The Actuarial department is responsible for the business model.
+- The Management Board in its entirety decides on fundamental questions of organization and risk management.
+It makes decisions about the entering into and handling of material risks. - The Risk Management function is responsible for the implementation and further development of the risk management system, the risk management process and risk reporting. - The Actuarial department is responsible for the business model.
 This means that the calculations for technical provisions (best estimate liability), the supervisory capital requirements MCR and SCR and other analytical calculations required for risk management are performed in the Actuarial department.
-The solvency balance sheet (market value balance sheet), which is important for risk management, is also compiled in the Actuarial department.
+The solvency balance sheet (market value balance sheet), which is important for risk management, is also compiled in the Actuarial department with support from Accounting.
 These tasks are supervised by the actuarial function. - The Controlling department is responsible for the business planning process, the results of which form the basis for the future observations of risk management, but which must also consider the findings from the risk management processes as an input. - The heads of the specialist departments are responsible for the operational processes of the company, the associated operational risks and the corresponding controls and measures to manage these risks.